-4. Auditing of the safety system.
+6. Auditing of the safety system.

-The safety system will be audited by the head teacher/SBM and Site manager each term.
+The safety system will be audited by the head teacher/SBM and Site manager each term thorugh an fire drill and recorded and reported to governors

 As part of the audit, the auditor walks through all parts of the school to look for failings in the system.
 This walk through also shows if the policy is being put into practice.